HarrisBK96/robofriends/README.md

 Tutorial for React To run the project:

-Clone this repo
+-Clone this repo
-Run npm install
+-Run npm install
-Run npm start
+-Run npm start